abhilashpatra04/ChatBot-using-RAG/README.md

 - **API Quotas**: Google Workspace APIs have daily quotas
 - **Model Costs**: LLM API calls incur costs based on usage
 - **Language Support**: Optimized for English text; other languages may have reduced accuracy
- - **Web Providers**: If all search providers are blocked by network policy, web answers may fail.
-Provide a proxy or switch to a key-based provider (e.g., Tavily/SerpAPI) if needed.

 ## 🤝 Contributing